Control - Loops Practice

 Part B

 hint: your life will be easier if you re-create the meal each time through the loop using new, and use a separate string for the name/"QUIT" value, then copy into the meal's name (if it isn't "QUIT") instead of just reading directly into the name of the meal itself.
-You can have as many temporary variables inside methods as makes your life easier.
+You can have as many temporary variables in main and other methods as makes your life easier, but remember not to add extra instance variables.